starsep/osm-local-orthophotomap/README.md

 # Description
-This project allows to serve local copy of Orthophotomap for Geoportal.
+This project allows to serve local copy of Orthophotomap from Geoportal.
 Default settings are for Warsaw.

 # Requirements
 Requires GDAL.
-openssl.conf file is needed to ignore ssl issues with geoportal.gov.pl
+Make sure you have enough storage. openssl.conf file is needed to ignore ssl issues with geoportal.gov.pl

 # Usage
 1. Change variables in Makefile.
 You can create output directory or create symlink.
 Alternatively change OUTPUT.
-Notice that every extra tZOOM means 4x more tiles.
+Notice that every extra ZOOM means 4x more tiles.
 Read more: https://wiki.openstreetmap.org/wiki/Zoom_levels
 2. `make downloadData` download orthophotomap sheets.
 For Warsaw 2021 there are 461 files (142 GB).
 3. `make generateTiles` for large area with large zoom it can take multiple days.
 4. `make serveTiles` to run Python http server.